Community Conservation Fellow

 - Excellent oral communication skills.

-- Strong work ethic with exceptional organizational skills and an eye for details.
+- Strong work ethic with exceptional organizational skills and an eye for detail.

-- Minimum of one year of relevant job or volunteer experience in outreach, organizing, communication, education, or conservation.
-Or a current student pursuing an undergraduate or graduate degree with a focus on or interest in environmental, climate change, marine or coastal, administrative, and/or land use law, or other relevant topics.
+- A minimum of one year of relevant job or volunteer experience in outreach, organizing, communication, education, or conservation.
+Or a current student pursuing an undergraduate or graduate degree focusing on or interest in environmental, climate change, marine or coastal, administrative, land use law, or other relevant topics.

 - Adaptable and versatile; able to thrive in a fast-paced and dynamic work environment.